 This proposal requires minor updates/enhancements to the existing NECA assignment procedures to document the purpose of the reserved block, but this is very consistent with enhancements made to other telecom identifier assignment procedures.
 This proposal evolves the existing procedures and practices for OCN assignments, rather than introduce a new identifier and assignment procedures.

-This solution also supports Service Provider using their own namespace and assigning unique Entity Identifiers to their Customers.
+This solution also supports a Service Provider using their own namespace and assigning unique Entity Identifiers to their Customers.
 In that case, the properties of uniqueness and accountability are maintained.
 And, this would allow management of TNs associated with an EID in a database local to the TNSP that could possibly be leveraged in a distributed database model.

 In the case of delegate certificates, the SP could include an EID in the SPC field of the TNAuthList to enhance the information captured for their customers.